Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: Introduction

 The organization of this paper is as follows.
-Section 2 describes our econometric model for the polychotomous college major choice and the binary marriage choice as well as the marginal and joint model of college major choice and marriage decisions.
-Section 3 provides details about estimating our model.
-Section 4 presents the testing procedure for common/correlated unobservable factors (e.g., marriage prospects) affecting both the polychotomous choice and the binary choice.
+Section 2 describes our econometric model for the polychotomous choice and the binary outcome variables, as well as the marginal and joint modeling of these variables.
+Section 3 provides details on estimating our model.
+Section 4 presents the testing procedure for common or correlated unobservable factors (e.g., marriage prospects) affecting both the polychotomous choice and the binary outcome.
 Section 5 presents the data, summary statistics, and preliminary estimation results.
-In Section 6, we apply the proposed test for the effects of marriage prospects on college major choice and marriage choice using NLSY97 data.
-Section 7 presents results for females and males separately.
-Section 8 concludes.
+In Section 6, we apply the proposed test to examine the effects of marriage prospects on college major choice and marital outcomes using NLSY97 data.
+Section 7 presents results separately for females and males.
+Section 8 concludes the paper.